-Lung cancer is the leading cause of cancer deaths in men and women.
-It claims more lives than colon, breast and prostate cancers combined.
-Tobacco smoking remains the primary cause of lung cancer, although anyone, including non-smokers, can develop the disease from some combination of genetics, radon or asbestos exposure, air pollution or secondhand smoke.
+Lung cancer is the leading cause of cancer-related deaths in both men and women in the U.S., claiming more lives than colon cancer, breast cancer and prostate cancer combined.
+The primary cause of lung cancer is smoking tobacco, although anyone, including people who do not smoke, can develop lung cancer from a combination of genetics, radon or asbestos exposure, air pollution or secondhand smoke.

-At Sarah Cannon Cancer Institute at Henrico Doctors’ Hospital, you receive award-winning care from our experienced care team.
-Henrico Doctors' Hospital is:
+At Sarah Cannon Cancer Institute at Henrico Doctors’ Hospital in Richmond, Virginia, you receive award-winning care from our experienced lung cancer specialists.
+Our hospital is:

 - A designated Lung Cancer Screening Center by the American College of Radiology

-Doctors recommend lung cancer screening for individuals who meet all of the below criteria:
+Doctors recommend lung cancer screenings for individuals who meet all of the below criteria:

 - Current smoker or former smoker who quit within the last 15 years

 - 30 or more pack year history of smoking